 In some situations, a therapist may be called on to give expert testimony in a court case or a custody battle.
-In these situations, it is important that the therapist provide accurate and complete testimony about what they have found and that they report only the facts.
-Staying focused on specific clinical information and assessments that the therapist knows to be true is imperative.
+In these situations, it is important that the therapist provide accurate and complete testimony about what they have found and report only the facts.
+Staying focused on specific clinical information and assessments is imperative.
 The therapist should never have a vested interest in any particular outcome from this type of testimony.

 Monitoring Other Therapists

-If the therapist in question is actually responsible for an entire office or a group of therapists they must monitor what those other therapists are doing.
-That means they need to pay attention to whether the other therapists in their facility are also maintaining all of the ethical considerations that we have talked about.
-If they’re not, the therapist in charge would be responsible for issuing reprimands, requiring additional training or removing specific therapists from their position.
-If they don’t this could be considered an ethical violation of their own, and it's considered a serious problem for any patients being treated.
+If the therapist in question is responsible for an entire office or a group of therapists, they must monitor what those other therapists are doing.
+They need to pay attention to whether the other therapists in their facility are also maintaining the ethical guidelines discussed in this article.
+If they’re not, the therapist in charge would be responsible for issuing reprimands, requiring additional training, or removing specific therapists from their positions.
+If they don’t, this could be considered an ethical violation.

 Proper Billing Procedures